 main speakers on Zatezalo’s book were Vesna Čulinović-Konstantinović – president of the Alliance of antifascist fighters and antifascists of Croatia (SABAH), Svetozar Livada – sociologist, and the author himself.

 Zatezalo, who worked as director of Historical Archives of Karlovac for 30 years, got a task in 1965 from the Institute for Working-class movement history, led at the time by Franjo Tudjman, to research how many people have been killed in Ustasha concentration camp Jadovno.
 The task appeared to be hard and Zatezalo continued his researches until early 1992, but neither Croatian authorities nor Tudjman have ever shown any interest in publishing the results of his researches, so the book waited last year to be published, but yet not in Croatia.
 Zatezalo emphasized that during the 132 days that the operation of Jadovno camp lasted, 42,225 of people were transferred into camp, and 40,123 of them were killed.
 He succeeded to collect personal names and data of 10,865 of the victims.
-Among the killed people 38,010 were Serbs, 1,999 Jews, 88 Croats, 11 Slovenes, 9 Moslims, 2 Czechs, 1 Russian, 1and 1 Montenegrin.
+Among the killed people 38,010 were Serbs, 1,999 Jews, 88 Croats, 11 Slovenes, 9 Moslims, 2 Czechs, 1 Russian, 1 Roma and 1 Montenegrin.

 President of Croatian Antifascist Alliance, Vesna Čulinović-Konstantinović said that inmates of this concentration camp were not killed in revenge, but because they were different from their murderers by faith, nation and political inclinations.